Edward Milford: New Guinea campaign

 In 1942, Milford was commander of the 5th Division, then based in Queensland and intended for operations against the Japanese Empire.
 He landed with elements of his division at Milne Bay on the eastern tip of New Guinea on 14 January 1943 and began operations on nearby Goodenough Island.
 The island had recently been captured from the Japanese but only a small Australian garrison was present to guard against any attempt by the enemy to take it back.
 Dummy buildings and fortifications were built to give the Japanese the impression that the Australian presence on Goodenough was greater than it actually was, and may have deterred them from attempting to retake the island.
 By April the Japanese threat to Goodenough had receded and an air strip was under construction.

 In late August 1943, the 5th Division moved to the Morobe Province of New Guinea to replace the 3rd Division, which was then participating in the Salamaua–Lae campaign.
 Milford was tasked with continuing offensive operations against the Japanese around Salamaua to divert resources away from the nearby Japanese base in the town of Lae.
 Once the neighbouring 9th Division commenced their attack to capture Lae on 4 September by landing east of the town to begin an encircling movement, the 5th Division moved to take Salamaua, which eventually fell to the Australians on 11 September.

 Salamaua was intended to become a large base for the Allied forces in the region, but when Lieutenant General Edmund Herring inspected the area immediately following its capture it was deemed not suitable.
 Instead, Herring directed Milford to establish the base at newly captured Lae.
 Milford supervised the construction of roads and supply depots of the "Lae Fortress" until 3 November, when he was made general staff officer of the New Guinea Force (NGF).
-He would be recommended for an appointment as a Commander of the Order of the British Empire for his leadership and service in Lae and with the NGF.
+For his leadership and service in Lae and with the NGF, he was appointed a Commander of the Order of the British Empire.